Selwyn Snow Resort

 Selwyn Snow Resort is closed due to severe fire damage.
 For more information about this family-friendly snow resort in central Kosciusko National Park please visit the Selwyn Snow Resort website.

 - 213 Kings Cross Road, Kiandra, NSW, 2629 - in Selwyn area in Kosciuszko National Park

 - Park entry fees apply

-Relax at the end of the day with a steaming hot chocolate and remarkable views of snowbound Mount Jagungal and Tabletop.
-Take a break from the slopes to explore the nearby historic town of Kiandra, where Norwegian goldminers introduced recreational skiing to Australia in 1861 by fashioning skis from fence palings.
+The nearby historic town of Kiandra, also affected by fire, is where Norwegian goldminers introduced recreational skiing to Australia in 1861 by fashioning skis from fence palings.

 For the latest updates on fires, closures and other alerts in this area, see https://www.nationalparks.nsw.gov.au/things-to-do/snow-sports-facilities/selwyn-snow-resort/local-alerts

 - in the Selwyn area of Kosciuszko National Park in the Snowy Mountains region

 The Selwyn area is open all year, but some roads and trails may close due to weather conditions or park management issues.
 Kings Cross Road and the Khancoban-Cabramurra Road are closed in winter (June to October long weekends).
 Some campgrounds in the Selwyn area close in winter.